2 Years Later, Trump Tax Cuts Have Failed To Deliver On GOP's Promises

 "It was unbelievable at the time, and it's proven to be absolutely untrue," said Maya MacGuineas, president of the Committee for a Responsible Federal Budget.
 "The tax cuts were never going to — and have not — come anywhere close to paying for themselves."

-Corporate tax revenues fell 31% in the first year after the the cut was passed.
+Corporate tax revenues fell 31% in the first year after the cut was passed.
 Overall tax revenues have declined as a share of the economy in each of the two years since the tax cut took effect.

 Loading...